Print Options

 Application

-A well defined Master of Science (S.M.) program of appropriate rigor is maintained, but the Department of Chemistry does not offer financial support to students whose degree goal is the master’s degree.
+A well-defined Master of Science (M.S.) program of appropriate rigor is maintained, but the Department of Chemistry does not offer financial support to students whose degree goal is the master’s degree.
 This degree is neither a prerequisite for, nor a forerunner of, the Ph.D. degree, although it may be acquired along the way if a student so desires.

 Financial Support

 All students admitted to the Ph.D. program are offered financial support.
-Generally this takes the form of a first year teaching assistantship which provides a complete merit tuition scholarship and pays a competitive monthly stipend.
-Teaching assistants are usually assigned to one of the undergraduate laboratory courses.
+Generally this takes the form of a first-year teaching assistantship which provides a complete merit tuition scholarship and pays a competitive monthly stipend.
+The Department requires that all Ph.D. candidates acquire experience in teaching.
+Most students satisfy this requirement by serving as Teaching Assistants.
+Satisfactory performance in teaching is a program requirement.
+Teaching Assistants are usually assigned to one of the undergraduate laboratory courses.
 Duties involve supervising one class section (13-18 students) for one afternoon per week, holding a discussion session and office hours, and assisting with grading.
-The total time required is about fifteen hours per week.

 By the end of the third quarter students have usually selected their research supervisor.
 An appointment as a research assistant (stipend plus tuition) normally continues throughout the period of research.